Why do some Locks smell bad?

-It’s a topic that’s rarely talked about… but that many people experience.
+It's a topic rarely discussed... but many experience it.

-If your locs smell bad, it’s not inevitable.
-It’s not “normal” either.
+If your Locks smell bad, it is not inevitable.
+It is also not "normal".

-In most cases, it’s a moisture problem or residue that hasn’t been removed properly.
+In most cases, it is a problem of moisture or poorly removed residues.

 - Water